 Status code 509 is often used by web hosting providers that limit the amount of bandwidth customers can use for their sites.
-If this limit is reached, the website is automatically suspended for the remainder of the billing period.
+If this limit is reached, the website is automatically suspended for the remainder of customer’s the billing period.

 The origin server returned an unknown error.

-This error code is not officially specified anywhere but used by several CDNs (content delivery networks) to indicate an unspecific problem with the origin server that the request was forwarded to.
+This error code is not officially specified anywhere, but is used by several CDNs (content delivery networks) to indicate an unspecific problem with the origin server that the request was forwarded to.
 It’s possible that the origin server unexpectedly reset the connection or that it returned an invalid HTTP response to the CDN servers.

 The origin server is not returning a connection.

-This status code is not specified by any standard but used by Cloudflare to indicate that the origin server (that the request was supposed to be forwarded to) is down or blocking requests from the Cloudflare network.
+This status code is not specified by any standard, but it’s used by Cloudflare to indicate that the origin server (that the request was supposed to be forwarded to) is down or blocking requests from the Cloudflare network.
 Specifically, it means that Cloudflare tried to connect to the origin server but received a connection refused error.

 The attempt to connect to the origin server timed out.

 This is another unofficial status code used by Cloudflare.
 It signals that the Cloudflare server couldn’t establish a full TCP connection to the origin web server within the time it was prepared to wait.
-There might be a firewall in place that is blocking Cloudflare’s requests or the server is currently overloaded and unresponsive.
+There might be a firewall in place that is blocking Cloudflare’s requests, or the server is currently overloaded and unresponsive.

 The origin server could not be reached.

 This status code is not defined in any official specification but is Cloudflare-specific.
-If Cloudflare servers respond with this code, it typically means that the DNS records for the origin server (that was supposed to provide the actual response) are incorrect.
+If Cloudflare servers respond with this code, it typically means that the DNS records for the origin server (which was supposed to provide the actual response) are incorrect.

 The origin server didn’t provide an HTTP response in time.